-2. In a large flat-bottomed bowl, whisk together the flour, sugar, baking powder, salt, and burgundy wine powder.
+2. In a large flat-bottomed bowl, whisk together the flour, sugars, baking powder, and salt.

-3. In a smaller bowl, whisk the eggs.
+3. In a smaller bowl, whisk together the eggs and maple extract.

-4. With a rubber spatula, stir the eggs into the flour mixture until the dough just starts to come together.
+4. With a rubber spatula, stir the egg mixture into the flour mixture until the dough just starts to come together.
 Dust your hands with flour and knead the dough in the bowl until all the ingredients are incorporated and the dough is tacky.

-5. Separate the dough in half.
-Form two logs, approximately 3 inches wide and 1 inch high on a parchment lined baking sheet.
+6. Separate the dough into thirds.
+Form three logs, approximately 2 inches wide and 1 inch high on a parchment lined baking sheet.
 Leave several inches between the logs, the dough will spread as it bakes.

 8. Transfer biscotti logs to a cutting board.
 Slice the biscotti on a diagonal and place cut side down on the same parchment lined baking sheet.
 Bake for an additional 20 minutes, turning the biscotti once halfway through.
 Transfer to a wire rack and let cool completely.